Yogesh7920/quicko_icici_direct/readme.md

 1. Download trade-wise capital gain excel from ICICI direct.
 2. The formal will be xls.
 Open in excel.
-3. Remove all the useless details and just have the table with the headers and values.
+3. Remove all the useless details and just have the table with the header row and values.
 4. Export the updated XLS as CSV using excel with the file name as icici.csv.
-5. Download the quicko template xlsx and r ename it to template.xlsx
+5. Download the quicko template xlsx and rename it to template.xlsx
 6. Run main.py
 7. It will update the template.xlsx with the new Stocks.